 Since its founding 25 years ago, the University of Potsdam has excelled in research and teaching and is well positioned both on a national and international scale.
 Achieving this under consistently difficult economic conditions speaks for the quality and motivation of professors, research, and administrative staff.
 Students have easy access with the transport ticket and can travel to and from Berlin in as little as 20 minutes depending on their connection.

 Viadrina European University is located in the East of Germany at the Polish border, approximately 100 km from Berlin.
 They offer several different degree programs from undergraduate degrees to masters and Ph.D. programs as well.
 The degree programs are divided into three different subject themes: Faculty of Law; Faculty of Social and Cultural Sciences; Faculty of Business Administration and Economics.

 Viadrina is one of Germany’s smallest universities but very international as more than 20% of its students come from Poland.
 Many students who attend Viadrina live in Berlin or partake in internships in Berlin as they can easily travel to and from Berlin with their semester transport ticket, explained above.
-They offer over twenty master’s programs including many in English or a combination of English and German or Polish and German.
+They offer over twenty master’s programs including some in English or a combination of English and German or Polish and German.

 Universities of Applied Science in Berlin